Padre Pio: Canonization

 In 1982, the Holy See authorized the archbishop of Manfredonia to open an investigation to determine whether Pio should be canonized.
 The investigation continued for seven years.
 In 1990, Pio was declared a Servant of God, the first step in the process of canonization.
-The investigation, however, did not lead to any public factual clearance by the Church on his previous 'excommunication' or on the allegations that his stigmata were not of a supernatural kind.
+The investigation, however, did not lead to any public factual clearance by the Church on the allegations that his stigmata were not of a supernatural kind.
 Moreover, Pio's stigmata were remarkably left out of the obligatory investigations for the canonization process, in order to avoid obstacles prohibiting a successful closure.

-Beginning in 1990, the Congregation for the Causes of Saints debated how Padre Pio had lived his life, and in 1997 Pope John Paul II declared him venerable.
+Beginning in 1990, the Congregation for the Causes of Saints debated how Padre Pio had lived his life, and in 1997, Pope John Paul II declared him venerable.
 A discussion of the effects of his life on others followed.
-Cases were studied such as a reported cure of an Italian woman, Consiglia de Martino, associated with Padre Pio's intercession.
-In 1999, on the advice of the Congregation, John Paul II declared Padre Pio blessed.
-A media offensive by the Capuchins was able to realise a broad acceptation of the contested saint in society.
+Cases were studied, such as a reported cure of an Italian woman, Consiglia de Martino, associated with Padre Pio's intercession.
+In 1999, on the advice of the Congregation, John Paul II declared Padre Pio blessed and set 23 September as the date of his liturgical feast.

+The Mass for his beatification was celebrated on 2 May 1999 by John Paul II at St. Peter's Square in Rome, with more than 300,000 faithful attending the ceremony.
+In his homily, John Paul II mentioned Padre Pio's stigmata and his mystical gifts:

-After further consideration of Padre Pio's virtues and ability to do good even after his death, including discussion of another healing attributed to his intercession, John Paul II declared Padre Pio a saint on 16 June 2002.
-An estimated 300,000 people attended the canonization ceremony in Rome.
+After his beatification, another case of healing attributed to his intercession was examined, an Italian boy named Matteo Pio Colella who recovered from a coma.
+After further consideration of Padre Pio's virtues and ability to do good even after his death, John Paul II promulgated the decree of canonization on 28 February 2002.
+The Mass for the canonization was celebrated by John Paul II on 16 June 2002, at St. Peter's Square in Rome, with an estimated 300,000 people attending the ceremony.

+In the Palmarian Catholic Church, based in El Palmar de Troya, Andalusia, Spain, Pio of Pietrelcina is celebrated as a canonised saint, having been canonised by the Palmarian Holy See on 12 September 1978, in the Tenth Papal Document of Pope Gregory XVII, the entirety of which is dedicated to this singular event.
+He was the first person to be declared a saint by the Palmarian Catholic Church, since it began its claim to the Papacy.